Loan Modification And Foreclosure Prevention Programs

 Even if you are not behind on your mortgage payments, you may still want to refinance your home.
 However, there are some situations in which you are unable to refinance your home because the value of your home has declined.

-- For those who want to move but owe more than their home's market value, the Home Affordable Foreclosure Alternatives Program (HAFA) provides assistance negotiating short sales and deeds in lieu of foreclosure.
+- For those who want to move but owe more than their home’s market value, the Home Affordable Foreclosure Alternatives Program (HAFA) assists homeowners with negotiating short sales and deeds in lieu of foreclosure.
 This may allow you to sell or give back your house while limiting or eliminating your debt.
 Relocation assistance is also available.

 - If you are underwater on your mortgage (owe more than your home’s value) but are up to date on your payments, the Federal Housing Administration Short Refinance for Borrowers With Negative Equity (FHA Short Refinance program) could refinance and transfer your mortgage into a more stable and affordable FHA-insured mortgage.

-Learn More About Modifying the Terms of Your Mortgage: Free Consultation
+Learn More About Modifying The Terms Of Your Mortgage

 Our legal team may be able to help you avoid foreclosure through loan modification.
-Learn more about HAMP, HARP and other loan modification programs today in a free initial consultation with a lawyer from The Law Offices of Richard B. Rosenblatt, PC.
-Contact us online or call 301-637-0402.
+Learn more about HAMP, HARP and other loan modification programs today in a free initial consultation with a lawyer from The Law Offices of Richard B. Rosenblatt, PC, in Rockville.
+Contact us online or call 301-637-0402 or 866-930-0413.